petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/extending-liferay/low-code-no-code.md

 ### Headless APIs

-Liferay [Headless integration](https://learn.liferay.com/w/dxp/headless-delivery/using-liferay-as-a-headless-platform) provides developers with a flexible and efficient way to integrate Liferay's back-end functionality with their own applications, using modern REST APIs.
+Liferay [Headless integration](https://learn.liferay.com/w/dxp/headless-delivery/using-liferay-as-a-headless-platform) provides developers with a flexible and efficient way to integrate Liferay's backend functionality with their own applications, using modern REST APIs.

 * This approach provides developers with greater control over the user experience, and enables faster time-to-market for their applications.